-ATMs are available anytime during the day, night, weekends and even on holidays.
+Many ATMs are available anytime during the day, night, weekends and even on holidays.
 The actual steps might vary based on the specific machine.
-However, you’ll typically follow instructions like this if you’re making a deposit at your local bank ATM:
+However, you’ll typically follow instructions like this if you’re depositing at your bank’s ATM:

 - The screen will prompt you to choose which account you want to use, such as savings or checking.

 - The next screen should prompt you to enter the amount you want to deposit.

-- After it has received the money, it will ask you if you’d like a receipt.
+- After the ATM has received the money, it will ask if you’d like a receipt.

-When making cash deposits through the ATM, as long as it is made before the ATM cutoff time, the money should be available immediately, even though industry regulations might not require availability until the next business day.
-Check with your bank regarding how soon you can access those funds.
+As long as cash deposits at the ATM are made before the ATM cutoff time, the money should be available immediately, even though industry regulations might not require availability until the next business day.
+Check with your bank to find out how soon you can access the funds.

 Can You Deposit Cash at Any ATM?

 People often receive checks from employers, as gifts or as a form of payment for goods and services.
-If you’re wondering, “Can you deposit a check at an ATM?”
-The answer is yes.
+If you’re wondering, “Can you deposit a check at an ATM?” — the answer is yes.
 Although depositing checks through your bank’s mobile app might be the easiest option, it’s not the only one available if you don’t want to visit a bank branch.

 - Sign your check on the back for deposit only.